billythegoat356/Rage/README.md

 <br>
 <strong>- Not automatic, you will have to follow the tutorial and create the macro yourself</strong>
 <br>
-<strong>- The victim needs Python3 to execute the malicious script</strong>
+<strong>- The victim needs Python3 to execute the Discord token grabber script</strong>
 <br><br>

 -----